After your Endodontic Treatment

 A complete report of treatment will be sent to your restorative dentist and you will need to call them to schedule an appointment.

-Included in your treatment is a follow-up examination to evaluate the progress of healing in our office.
+If a follow up examination is needed to evaluate the progress of healing after endodontic therapy we will let you know at that time.
 This appointment will require only a few minutes and no additional fee will be charged for the first check-up visit.

 If your tooth’s strength is seriously compromised, your endodontist or restorative dentist may place a post and core build-up inside the tooth.
 Your restorative dentist and endodontist will determine the appropriate restoration to best protect your tooth.